aurimas13/BirthdayReminderApp/README.md

 # Functions
 [(Back to top)](#table-of-contents)

-An overview of functions found inside a module - [bdayreminder.py](https://github.com/aurimas13/BirthdayReminderApp/blob/main/bdayreminder.py):
+An overview of functions found inside a module of [bdayreminder.py](https://github.com/aurimas13/BirthdayReminderApp/blob/main/bdayreminder.py):
 - **birthday_file(file_path)** converts a data file (*file_path*) to the csv format that can be read.
 - **checkBirthdaysInAWeek(input_file, send_emails=False)** checks the validity of an *input_file* and whether a birthday is in a week as well as optionally sends the respective emails.
 - **birthdate_in_7_days()** finds the date for the upcoming birthdays in a week.